 Here the story of my approach with the chinese brush.

-Last autumn I moved to Scotland, a stunning country where it rains a lot.
-Then I started my master in Creative Advertising at Edinburgh Napier Uni.
-New country, new town, new people, new challenges.
-Because I wanted to make my life easier, I also started a trimester of Chinese calligraphy classes.
-Master of the course, the exceptional Chi Zhang.
-During those months I did my best to learn how to use the chinese brush, which is an incredibly expressive tool.
+Last autumn I moved to Scotland for studies.
+New country, new town, new everything.
+Uni aside, I started a trimester of Chinese calligraphy classes.
+The master of the course is Chi Zhang.
+During the months I did my best to learn how to use the chinese brush, which is an incredible tool.

 “Listen the rain”.